Skip to main content

 Set the PW_EXPERIMENTAL_SERVICE_WORKER_NETWORK_EVENTS environment variable to 1 (or any other value) to enable the feature.
 Only Chrome/Chromium are currently supported.

-If you're using (or are interested in using this this feature), please comment on this issue letting us know your use case.
+If you're using (or are interested in using this feature), please comment on this issue letting us know your use case.

 Service Worker Fetch